-A portion of the project lies within the 100-year floodplain of Denton Creek.
-The hydraulic design of the proposed roadway improvements would be in accordance with current TxDOT and FHWA policy standards.
-The proposed project would not increase the base flood elevation to a level that would violate applicable floodplain regulations and ordinances.
+(Appendix A: Figure 2).
+The hydraulic design of the current roadway improvements is in accordance with current TxDOT and FHWA policy standards.
+The proposed tolling of SH 121 would not increase the base flood elevation to a level that would violate applicable floodplain regulations and ordinances.